argilla-io/argilla-python/docs/getting_started/quickstart.md

 ---

 # Quickstart
-This guide provides a quick overview of the Argilla SDK and how to publish your first dataset.
+This guide provides a quick overview of the Argilla SDK and how to create your first dataset.

 1. Setting up your Argilla project
 2. Create your first dataset